 Business Card [pdf, 36kb]

-Darrell began as the Director of International Workshops at the Charles Simeon Trust in 2015.
+Darrell the Pastor of Crossway Community Church in Canmore, Alberta.
 Before that, he served as the Lead Pastor at Strathmore Alliance Church near Calgary, Alberta, for 18 years.
 He studied at Simpson University and Simpson Graduate School of Theology in San Francisco and completed an MABTS at Ambrose Seminary in Calgary.
-Currently he is serving as the Interim Preaching Pastor at the Crossway Community Church in Canmore, Alberta.
+He also serves Associate Director of International Workshops at the Charles Simeon Trust, having previously served as the Director of International Workshops.
+He is also responsible for advancement and operations in our Canadian office, serving there as Chairman of the Board of Directors.

 Mervyn Eloff is the Rector of St James Church, Kenilworth.
 Mervyn did his undergraduate studies at the Free State University and the Bible Institute of South Africa and before earning a DTh from the University of Stellenbosch.
 He was on staff at St Helen’s Bishopsgate, in London for three years where he worked with Dick Lucas.
 Mervyn also served as Rector of St Paul’s Church in Stellenbosch and then as a lecturer and as vice-Principal of George Whitefield Theological College in Cape Town.
 He has contributed to Built upon the Rock: Studies in Matthew’s Gospel (Eerdmans), The Proclamation Bible, and he authored Teaching 1,2,3 John (PT Resources – Christian Focus).
 His doctoral thesis was titled From the Exile to the Christ: Exile, Restoration and the Theology of Matthew’s Gospel.